You’ve got questions? We’ve got answers!

-Federal law prohibits the transfer of marijuana-related products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
+Federal law prohibits the transfer of marijuana products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
 However, the only way to really know if a sample is hemp or marijuana is to test it.
 Please do not knowingly mail marijuana or marijuana products to The Good Lab.

 How much does it cost?

 How do I pay?

 Payment is due when samples are submitted.
 We will not release test results until payment has been received.
 We accept cash, checks, credit/debit cards or Paypal and offer bulk discounts, patient pricing and seasonal specials.

 Do you offer discounts for multiple samples?

 We offer discounts for bulk sample submission and ongoing testing plans.
 We also offer seasonal discounts and reduced rates for patients.
 For more information, please contact us.